carnisj/bcdi/CONTRIBUTING.md

 ## 5. Create a pull request

-- If they were several changes committed to the upstream master branch while you were working on your feature branch, you may want/need to [rebase your branch][rb] (to get a clean history).
+- If they were several changes committed to the upstream main branch while you were working on your feature branch, you may want/need to [rebase your branch][rb] (to get a clean history).
 For this, you need to:
-  - Update your local master branch (section 3).
-This should be a simple fast-forward merge since you never committed to your master branch.
-If you did commit to your master branch, see * below.
+  - Update your local main branch (section 3).
+This should be a simple fast-forward merge since you never committed to your main branch.
+If you did commit to your main branch, see * below.
-  - Rebase your feature branch on your master branch (note that there may be conflicts, if the upstream master changes affect the same portion of code as yours):
+  - Rebase your feature branch on your main branch (note that there may be conflicts, if the upstream main changes affect the same portion of code as yours):
     - `git checkout branchname`
-    - `git rebase master`
+    - `git rebase main`
     - `git push`
 - [Submit a pull request][pr].
 - Wait for your pull request to be reviewed and merged.

-\* If you committed to your master branch, you may consider first rebasing it on the upstream master:
+\* If you committed to your main branch, you may consider first rebasing it on the upstream main:
  - `git fetch upstream`
- - `git checkout master`
+ - `git checkout main`
- - `git rebase upstream/master`
+ - `git rebase upstream/main`
- - `git push -f origin master`
+ - `git push -f origin main`

 ## 6. Delete your feature branch and start over

 - Once your pull request has been merged, delete the local and remote branches:
-  - Switch to your local master branch: `git checkout master`
+  - Switch to your local main branch: `git checkout main`
   - Delete the remote branch: `git push origin :branch-name`
   - Delete the local branch: `git branch -D branch-name`
   - You may have to clean the stale branch: `git remote prune origin`